 General Policies.
 Dividends from net investment income, if any, generally are declared and paid at least once a month by each Fund.
 Distributions of net realized securities gains, if any, generally are declared and paid once a year, but the Trust may make distributions on a more frequent basis for each Fund.
-The Trust reserves the right to declare special distributions if, in its reasonable discretion, such action is necessary or advisable to preserve its status as a RIC or to avoid imposition of income or excise taxes on undistributed income or realized gains.
+The Trust reserves the right to declare special distributions for each Fund if, in its reasonable discretion, such action is necessary or advisable to preserve a Fund's status as a regulated investment company or to avoid imposition of income or excise taxes on such Fund's realized and undistributed ordinary income or capital gains.

 Dividends and other distributions on shares of each Fund are distributed on a pro rata basis to beneficial owners of such shares.
-Dividend payments are made through DTC participants and indirect participants to beneficial owners then of record with proceeds received from the Funds.
+Dividend payments are made through DTC participants and indirect participants to beneficial owners then of record with proceeds received from the Fund.

 Dividend Reinvestment Service.
 No dividend reinvestment service is provided by the Trust.
 Broker-dealers may make available the DTC book-entry Dividend Reinvestment Service for use by beneficial owners of each Fund for reinvestment of their dividend distributions.
 Beneficial owners should contact their broker to determine the availability and costs of the service and the details of participation therein.
 Brokers may require beneficial owners to adhere to specific procedures and timetables.
-If this service is available and used, dividend distributions of both income and realized gains will be automatically reinvested in additional whole shares of a Fund purchased in the secondary market.
+If this service is available and used, dividend distributions of both ordinary income and capital gains will be automatically reinvested in additional whole shares of a Fund purchased in the secondary market.

 Taxes.
 As with any investment, you should consider how your investment in shares of a Fund will be taxed.
-The tax information in this Prospectus is provided as general information, based on current law.
-There is no guarantee that shares of the Funds will receive certain regulatory or accounting treatment.
-You should consult your own tax professional about the tax consequences of an investment in shares of the Funds.
+The tax information in this Prospectus is provided as general information, based on current U.S. federal income tax law.
+There is no guarantee that shares of the Fund will receive certain regulatory or accounting treatment.
+You should consult your own tax professional about the tax consequences of an investment in shares of the Fund.

-Unless your investment in Fund shares is made through a tax-exempt entity or tax-advantaged account, such as an IRA, in which case your distributions generally will be taxable when withdrawn, you need to be aware of the possible tax consequences when a Fund makes distributions or you sell Fund shares.
+Unless your investment in Fund shares is made through a tax-exempt entity or tax-advantaged account, such as an individual retirement account, in which case your distributions generally will be taxable when withdrawn, you need to be aware of the possible tax consequences when the Fund makes distributions or you sell Fund shares.

 Taxes on Distributions.
-Distributions from a Fund's net investment income, including distributions out of the Fund's net short-term capital gains, if any, are taxable to you as ordinary income.
+Distributions from a Fund's net investment income, including distributions out of such Fund's net short-term capital gains, if any, are taxable to you as ordinary income.
 A Fund's distributions of net long-term capital gains, if any, in excess of net short-term capital losses are taxable as long-term capital gains, regardless of how long you have held the shares.
 Long-term capital gains are eligible for taxation at a maximum rate of 15% or 20% for non-corporate shareholders, depending on whether their income exceeds certain threshold amounts.
-Distributions from the Funds are subject to a 3.8% U.S. federal Medicare contribution tax on "net investment income," for individuals with incomes exceeding \$200,000 (\$250,000 if married and filing jointly) and of estates and trusts.
-In general, your distributions are subject to U.S. federal income tax for the year when they are paid.
+Distributions from a Fund are subject to a 3.8% U.S. federal Medicare contribution tax on "net investment income," of individuals with incomes exceeding \$200,000 (\$250,000 if married and filing jointly) and estates and trusts.
+In general, your distributions are subject to U.S. federal income tax in the year when they are paid.
 Certain distributions paid in January, however, may be treated as paid on December 31 of the prior year.